neondatabase/website/next/content/docs/tutorial/use-branching-for-test.md

 | 3 | ZoomX Vaporfly       | Scream Green/Bright Crimson/Honeydew/Black     |
 ```

-Yes!
-We managed to remove duplicates from the `shoes` table.
-We can now safely apply the same query to the parent branch.
+You managed to remove duplicates from the `shoes` table.
+You can now safely apply the same query to the parent branch.

 ## Conclusion

-Congratulations!
-You completed the tutorial.
+Congratulations.
+You completed the _Neon Tutorial_.
+Here is a recap of what was covered:

-Here is a recap of what we covered:
+- You created a Neon project.

-- You created a Neon project, a schema and inserted data to a table
+- You create a table and inserted data using the Neon **SQL Editor**.
-- You learned about database branching and how to use it for test and data recovery
+- You learned about Neon's database branching feature and how you can use it to recover lost data and test potentially destructive queries before before running them in production.